Ultimate Macon Experience

 Breakfast at Taste & See Shop & Gallery

 Start your morning off right with breakfast at Taste and See.
 This unique coffee shop offers a wide array of caffeine options to get you ready for the day.
-The scent of Counter Culture Coffee mingles throughout the gallery.
-Sit by the stone fire place and enjoy one of their delicious breakfast items.
+(Give 30 minutes)

 Guided walking or step-on guided driving rock and soul tours showcasing Macon’s rich music history through colorful stories and sites.
 See the homes, offices, crash pads, and favorite haunts of some of southern music’s most legendary players as well as the backstage cast of characters who played a crucial role in their catapult to fame (Give 2 hours).

 Explore the world’s largest collection of Allman Brothers memorabilia, sit on the front porch where Duane Allman and Berry Oakley spent countless hours together, walk up the steps that Butch Trucks, Jaimoe, and Chuck Leavell once did and tour the house that inspired Gregg Allman to Write the classic “Please Call Home.” (open Thursday through Sunday) (Give 1 hour).

 Lunch at Ingleside Village Pizza